wolffe/tail.select.js/README.md

 select all or none buttons), deselectability on single select fields, a perfect design and many more user-friendly functions to your web-application.

 # This library has been taken over and a version `0.6` is in the works.
-Most of the links below are dead and the documentation is done.
+Most of the links below are dead and the documentation is gone.
 It's a great library which deserves to live on.

+# Patches wanted!

 ----------------------------